JiangYingEr/Web-Fraud-Attack/README.md

 ```
 Please visit the website www.[attacker].com/www/google/com/
 ```
+Our experiments show that Web Fraud Attacks show significant success rates.
 We propose 11 different attack variants in total.
 Please visit our paper for more details.

 ## 3. Advantages of Web Fraud Attacks